QuizandSurveyMaster/quiz_master_next/ISSUE_TEMPLATE.md

+**IF YOU DO NOT FOLLOW THIS TEMPLATE, YOUR ISSUE MAY BE CLOSED!!**

 Please provide the following information when creating your issues:

+## Site Info
+WordPress Version:
+QSM Version:
+Browser:

 ## General description
 If this is a bug, give a general description of what you are experiencing.
 If this is a feature request, include what the feature is that you are requesting.

+Link to quiz or screenshot (if relevant):

 ## Expected behavior
 If you are reporting a bug, please describe what you are expecting the plugin to do.
 If this is a feature request, delete this section.